Cguy21/hamstr/DESIGN.rst

 Architecture
 ============

-Running Hamstr means starting a scheduler with the collectors :method:`run` as actions.
+Run command starts scheduler with the collectors' collecting tasks.
+Scheduler runs indefinitely, when action should happen, it executes it and schedules it again.